-- a) Should the complainant decline to follow an informal procedure, or should the informal procedure be unsuccessful, the complainant may request that the Transformation Director refer the complaint to Legal Services via the Registrar who must further treat the complaint as a disciplinary matter in terms of the existing disciplinary codes and practices of the University. - b) Should the Transformation Director be of the opinion that a person is reluctant to lay a complaint or to proceed with it as a result of possible intimidation or victimisation, the Transformation Director may, on own initiative, refer the matter to Legal Services via the Registrar, who must further treat the complaint as a disciplinary matter in terms of the existing disciplinary codes and practices of the University. - c) The preliminary investigation referred to above serves mutatis mutandis as a preliminary investigation as intended in the Disciplinary Code for Staff or Students as the case may be. - 7.15 The Transformation Director may, with the permission of the complainant, in addition to the informal procedure and disciplinary action, submit proposals to the Registrar in terms of which problems emanating from the complaints could be resolved. - 7.16 Should the matter not be satisfactorily resolved by the procedures set out above, a complainant may refer the dispute to a relevant forum outside of the University such as the Commission for Conciliation, Mediation and Arbitration (CCMA) or the equality court.
-Similarly, an alleged perpetrator may refer a dispute arising from disciplinary action taken by the University to the CCMA or another appropriate forum.
+- a) Should the complainant decline to follow an informal procedure, or should the informal procedure be unsuccessful, the complainant may request that the Transformation Director refer the complaint to Legal Services via the Registrar who must further treat the complaint as a disciplinary matter in terms of the existing disciplinary codes and practices of the University. - b) Should the Transformation Director be of the opinion that a person is reluctant to lay a complaint or to proceed with it as a result of possible intimidation or victimisation, the Transformation Director may, on own initiative, refer the matter to Legal Services via the Registrar, who must further treat the complaint as a disciplinary matter in terms of the existing disciplinary codes and practices of the University. - c) The preliminary investigation referred to above serves mutatis mutandis as a preliminary investigation as intended in the Disciplinary Code for Staff or Students as the case may be.

-- 7.17 It will be misconduct to victimise or retaliate against a complainant who lodges a grievance of sexual harassment in good faith. - 7.18 The Code of Good Practice on the handling of Sexual Harassment as contained in the Labour Relations Act 66 of 1995 must be adhered to. - 7.19 The Transformation Office staff must ensure that no unreasonable delays occur during the investigation, continuation or conclusion of any complaint. - 7.20 The Transformation Director must keep the complainant updated on the process as often as is reasonably practicable. - 7.21 All Transformation Office staff must take all reasonable precautions to ensure the safety of the complainant.
+- 7.17 If it appears that there is a significant risk of harm to other persons, a formal procedure must be followed, irrespective of the wishes of the complainant, and the complainant and/or their representative must be informed accordingly. - 7.18 The Transformation Director may, with the permission of the complainant, in addition to the informal procedure and disciplinary action, submit proposals to the Registrar in terms of which problems emanating from the complaints could be resolved. - 7.19 Should the matter not be satisfactorily resolved by the procedures set out above, a complainant may refer the dispute to a relevant forum outside of the University such as the Commission for Conciliation, Mediation and Arbitration (CCMA) or the equality court.
+Similarly, an alleged perpetrator may refer a dispute arising from disciplinary action taken by the University to the CCMA or another appropriate forum. - 7.20 It will be misconduct to victimise or retaliate against a complainant who lodges a grievance of sexual harassment in good faith. - 7.21 The Code of Good Practice on the handling of Sexual Harassment as contained in the Labour Relations Act 66 of 1995 must be adhered to. - 7.22 The Transformation Office staff must ensure that no unreasonable delays occur during the investigation, continuation or conclusion of any complaint. - 7.23 The Transformation Director must keep the complainant updated on the process as often as is reasonably practicable. - 7.24 All Transformation Office staff must take all reasonable precautions to ensure the safety of the complainant.

-8. DISCIPLINARY SANCTIONS
+8 DISCIPLINARY SANCTIONS